Alpha Morph is an early research prototype. Expect bugs, rough edges, and breaking changes. Help us build it →

 Zero to recording in three commands

-Build the two binaries (morph and morph-mcp), initialize a Morph repo in your project, and wire up your IDE.
+Install the two binaries (morph and morph-mcp), initialize a Morph repo in your project, and wire up your IDE.
 Morph runs side-by-side with Git — commits in one are independent of commits in the other.
 Heads-up: this is alpha software.
 Some commands are half-built, the on-disk format may change (use morph upgrade to migrate), and we'd love to hear what breaks — file an issue.

 $ git clone https://github.com/r/morph.git && cd morph